SharePoint/sp-dev-docs/docs/sp-add-ins/create-add-in-parts-to-install-with-your-sharepoint-add-in.md

 - Visual Studio
 - Microsoft Office Developer Tools for Visual Studio
 - A SharePoint development environment.
-If you need help setting up a development environment, see [Get started creating provider-hosted SharePoint Add-ins](get-started-creating-provider-hosted-sharepoint-add-ins.md).
+If you need help setting up a development environment, see [Two types of SharePoint Add-ins: SharePoint-hosted and provider-hosted](sharepoint-add-ins.md#two-types-of-sharepoint-add-ins-sharepoint-hosted-and-provider-hosted).

 <a name="SP15Createappparts_Codeexample"> </a>